ARM-software/psa-api/doc/ext-pake/api/pake.rst

 .. note::

-    This is a proposed PAKE interface for :cite-title:`PSA-CRYPT`.
-    It is not part of the official |API| yet.

-    The content of this specification is not part of the stable |API| and may change substantially from version to version.
+    The API defined in this specification will be integrated into a future version of :cite:`PSA-CRYPT`.

 This chapter is divided into the following sections: